Balancing Interfering Training Adaptations within Hockey Training Periodization

 Motor unit recruitment: The nervous system recruits motor units which house many muscle fibers in which to contract during a given movement.
 Some research has shown that high power output movement’s neural pathways for recruitment can be dampened through excessive endurance training.
 Hockey players depend on this type of explosive muscle recruitment (explosive skating, shooting, body checks, etc) so a conflicting adaptation residing within the neurological system is of significant importance to us.

 Now that we have gone through the several pathways in which conflicting adaptations may present themselves, let’s talk about how we can prevent this from happening.

-Knowledge is power and I want you guys to be the best athletes you can possibly be.
+Knowledge is power, and I want you to be the best athlete you can possibly be.